briis/renoweb/README.md

 So DO NOT INSTALL this integration, instead go to [Affaldshåndtering DK](https://github.com/briis/affalddk) and follow the instructions to install and/or upgrade from Renoweb.

+If your municipality was supported in this Integration, but not in `Affaldshåndtering DK` then this is most likely due to the fact that Municipality is about to move to another provider than Renoweb.
+If this is the case for you, I recommend you just keep using this integration as long as it works.

 ## INTRODUCTION